 Towards the end of your pregnancy your body will be making many subtle changes to prepare you to birth your baby.
 You may or may not notice all of these changes, as every woman is different and every labour and birth can be different, too.

-During your pregnancy your cervix is long, thick and firm, securing the entrance to your uterus to protect your baby.
-Leading up to and during labour the cervix begins to soften and thin down in preparation to open and birth your baby.
+During your pregnancy, your cervix is long, thick and firm, securing the entrance to your uterus to protect your baby.
+Leading up to and during labour your cervix begins to soften and thin down in preparation to open and birth your baby.

 Whilst your body is preparing you for the birth with hormonal changes, you may experience some of the following symptoms:

 This is a mucous plug that seals the opening of the cervix during your pregnancy to help protect your growing baby.
 When the cervix begins to soften, this plug may start to be released - usually coming out in bits rather than in one whole piece.
 Although the mucous looks clear and jelly-like, it can often be tinged pink and blood-stained due to some bleeding from the cervix.

 If there is a lot of blood (like the amount you might have during a heavy period), contact your hospital as this is not a normal amount and you will need to be seen by the medical team as soon as possible.

 You might think that your heavily pregnant bump is causing you more backache than usual but, when labour is beginning, it can often start as backache which comes and goes, similar to the pattern of contractions.

 Try some pressure or massage from a birth partner to help relieve this or use a warm wheat bag or hot water bottle on the area.
 If you have a TENs machine, now is a good time to start using this, starting on a low setting and turning it up gradually as needed.